CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/quickstart.rst

 * **Text format**, where each topic shows it's most important keywords, and the importance of each one inside the topic.
   This is done with the print_topics() method, that has a parameter pretty_format.
 If is True, topics are printed in a more structured way.
 If is false, each topic is printed in one line, as gensim does.
-* **Wordclouds**, which plots the most important keywords of each topic in a matplotlib.pyplot plot.
+* **Wordclouds**, which saves some .png files with the most important keywords of each topic in the project root folder.
   This is done with the plot_word_clouds_of_topics() function of the visualizations module, that receives a List[Topic], that can be obtained with the get_topics() method of the TopicsModel class.

 .. emphasize-lines counts from 1, not from the number specified in :lineno-start:
-   :emphasize-lines-in-source-code: 70,73 <-- -56+1  = 15,18
+   :emphasize-lines-in-source-code: 70,74,75 <-- -56+1  = 15,19,20
 .. literalinclude:: ../../../examples/demo.py
     :linenos:
     :lineno-start: 56
     :language: python
-    :lines: 56-73
+    :lines: 56-75
-    :emphasize-lines: 15,18
+    :emphasize-lines: 15,19,20